-A repurchase agreement - also known as a "sale and repurchase agreement" or more popularly as a "repo" - is a short-term transaction between two parties in which one party effectively borrows cash from the other by pledging a financial security as collateral.
+A repurchase agreement - also known as a "sale and repurchase agreement" or more popularly as a repo "run" - is a short-term transaction between two parties in which one party effectively borrows cash from the other by pledging a financial security as collateral.
 One important feature of the repo market in the United States is that a large fraction of transactions falling under the umbrella of repos are exempt from the automatic stay in bankruptcy of the counterparties and, therefore, can be settled with immediacy.
-For example, if the seller of the asset is unable to repurchase the asset, then the buyer can liquidate the underlying collateral following a bankruptcy filing of the seller.
-This exemption from bankruptcy, sometimes also called as a "safe harbor" provision, has been extended gradually to different repo markets, starting with Treasuries and Agency (Fannie Mae and Freddie Mac) securities in 1980s, and most recently in 2005, to non-Agency mortgagebacked assets.1 The failures of financial intermediaries exposed to mortgages or mortgage-backed securities, such as Countrywide, Bear Stearns and Lehman Brothers, all involved in some part a "repo run," that is, an inability of the borrower to roll over the repo contracts with the financiers.
-Indeed, since the global financial crisis, there has been stress in the form of fire sales and "repo rate spikes" even in the U.S. Treasuries market, notably during September 2019 and March 2020.2
+For example, if the seller of the asset is unable to repurchase the asset, then the buyer can liquidate the underlying collateral and avoid being part of a bankruptcy filing of the seller.
+This exemption from bankruptcy, sometimes also called as a "safe harbor" provision, has been extended gradually to different repo markets, starting with Treasuries and Agency (Fannie Mae and Freddie Mac) securities in 1980s, and most recently in 2005, to non-Agency mortgage-backed assets.
+The failures of financial intermediaries exposed to mortgages or mortgage-backed securities, such as Countrywide, Bear Stearns and Lehman Brothers, all involved in some part a repo "run," that is, an inability of the borrower to roll over the repo contracts with the financiers.
+Indeed, since the global financial crisis, there has been stress in the form of fire sales and "repo rate spikes" even in the U.S. Treasuries market, notably during September 2019 and March 2020.

 We develop a model to understand the desirability of granting repo contracts such exemption from bankruptcy.
 Financial intermediaries (such as, broker dealers or their parent bank-holding companies) borrow funds from financiers (such as, money-market funds) to originate assets.
-Since the backdrop we have in mind is one of trading-based financial institutions, which are typically highly levered and are primary borrowers in repo markets, we focus on the agency problem of asset substitution or risk-shifting by borrowers as in Jensen and Meckling [1976]: financial intermediaries, after raising debt, have incentives to transfer wealth away from financiers by switching to riskier assets unless the expected profits from safer assets are sufficiently high.3
+These assets can suffer from funding illiquidity when the state of the economy becomes adverse, either due to financial frictions at financial intermediaries which restrict the pledgeability of financial assets to refinance short-term repo contracts, or simply due to a rise in illiquidity or risk premium.

-Given the risk-shifting problem and taking a purely partial equilibrium view of the bilateral contract, the ex-ante liquidity of intermediaries would seem to be greater if they grant liquidation rights on underlying assets to the financier (as derived in Acharya and Viswanathan [2011]).
-The intuition is that if financiers are instead not granted liquidation rights (bankruptcy exemption), financial intermediaries would renegotiate the bilateral contract down to the financier's reservation
+Taking a purely partial equilibrium view of the bilateral contract, the ex-ante liquidity of intermediaries would seem to be greater if they grant liquidation rights on underlying assets to the financier (see Garbade [2006], Acharya and Viswanathan [2011], Infante [2013], and Lewis [2023]).
+The intuition is that if financiers are instead not granted liquidation rights (bankruptcy exemption), future economic shocks would expose the lender to greater risk without access to repo collateral.
+Financiers would anticipate this ex ante and provide less liquidity.
+The implication is that bankruptcy exemption of collateralized borrowing, as presently accorded to repo contracts, should enable financial intermediaries to raise greater liquidity and originate more assets.